Lesbian Avengers: The Dyke March

-According to co-founder Sarah Schulman, "It was at the 1993 March on Washington that the Avengers and ACT-UP Women's Network created the first Dyke March -- with 20,000 women, marching together with no permit.
+According to co-founder Sarah Schulman, "It was at the 1993 March on Washington that the Avengers and ACT-UP Women's Network created the first Dyke March – with 20,000 women, marching together with no permit.
 These participants brought the marches home to their cities and countries and created a new tradition."

-The first Dyke March was initiated by the San Francisco Lesbian Avengers chapter in 1993, it was done during the 1993 March on Washington.
-Around 20,000 lesbians attended the first march.
-Eventually, the New York chapter followed and began holding their own Dyke march.
-The march was held in Washington, the success of the initial march led to marches across other cities such as: New York, West Hollywood, Chicago, and many more locations nationally and internationally.
-Currently, the marches still exist and are held in June and are done in honor of the Stonewall riots and other notable events in LGBT history.
+The New York chapter then held their own Dyke March in New York City, which led to marches across other cities nationally and internationally.

+The marches still exist and are held in June for Pride Month.

 Chapters

-New York chapter
+New York Chapter

 The New York Chapter was the beginning of the Lesbian Avengers.
-The Avengers in New York worked from 1992 to 1995, their last action involved protesting comments Joseph Bruno made toward the LGBT community.
-The first official action of the New York Lesbian Avenger Chapter was a protest against right-wing opposition to New York's Rainbow Curriculum.
-The Avengers marched on the first day of classes in opposition to those who refused to implement the curriculum.
-Many of the actions taken by the New York Chapter were in relation to politicians who made homophobic remarks, actions to increase lesbian visibility, and volunteer work across different organizations.
+The Avengers in New York worked from 1992 to 1995.
+The first official action was a protest against right-wing opposition to New York's Rainbow Curriculum and their last action was protesting comments Joseph Bruno made toward the LGBT community.
+The actions taken by the New York Chapter were protests against politicians who made homophobic remarks, actions to increase lesbian visibility, and volunteer work across different organizations.

+A "Dyke Preserver" used by the Lesbian Avengers in New York City in 1994.

-The New York Chapter partnered with The New York City Anti-Violence Project (AVP) to protest the violence that queer people were faced with during Halloween Celebrations.
-Additionally, much of the activism the Avengers engaged in addressed the murders of gay people.
-Their first protest was in regard to the murders of two gay people, Hattie Mae Cohens and Brian Mock.
-The avengers held a press conference in Manhattan City Hall to bring awareness to the situation.
+The New York Chapter partnered with the New York City Anti-Violence Project to protest the violence that queer people were faced with during Halloween celebrations.
+Much of the activism the Avengers engaged in addressed the murders of gay people.
+One of their first protests was in response to the murders of Hattie Mae Cohens and Brian Mock, holding a press conference in New York City Hall to bring awareness to the situation.
+In 1994, the Avengers staged an action at the Alice Austen House in Staten Island, calling for the museum to recognize Austen's lesbian history.